benbotto/node-data-mapper/README.md

 The database contains a series of bike shops.
 Each bike shop has staff, and staff can get bonuses.
 Each bike shop sells bikes.
 When you source bike_shop.sql, two queries are run to show what data have been added.
 The first shows all the bike shops, the staff for each, and each staff member's bonuses.
 (Most staff members have not received any bonuses.)
 The second query shows all the bike shops with all the bikes sold by each shop.
 Note that some of the bikes are sold by multiple shops.

-The bike_shop.sql script creates a user "example" with a password of "secret".
+The bike_shop.sql script creates a user "example" with a password of "secret."
 If you change the credentials then you will need to update the bikeShopDataContext.js file accordingly.

 ### Selecting